-- You agree to hold us harmless and indemnify us against any misrepresentation, whether intentional or unintentional, supplied to us orally or in writing in connection with this agreement.
-You have agreed that you will not bring any claim in connection with services provided to you by us against any of our employees on a personal basis.
+You agree to hold harmless and indemnify us against any misrepresentation, whether intentional or unintentional, supplied to us orally or in writing in connection with this agreement.
+You have agreed that you will not bring any claim in connection with services provided to you by the firm against any of our employees on a personal basis.

-- The results provided by any accounting software do not constitute advice and are only intended to support and aid discussion between a Financial Adviser and their client(s), or for independent use by Customers.
+The results provided by any accounting software do not constitute advice and are only intended to support and aid the protection needs discussion between a Financial Adviser and their client(s), or for independent use by Customers.
 From time to time updates to any software application may be issued.

 - Whilst considerable care has been taken to ensure the information/calculation contained within accounting software used is accurate and up to date, no warranty is given as to the accuracy or completeness of any information and no liability accepted for loss, damages or expenses which you may suffer or incur directly or indirectly through your access and use of this application.

-- Any postage above £10 has to be borne by the recipient.
+Any postage above 10 pounds has to be borne by the recipient.

 Applicable ONLY to Contractors:

-- After 2 months, if the client is still out of work, Target Accounting charges standard dormant accounts fees of £25 + VAT per month.
+After 2 months if client is still out of work Target Accounting charges standard dormant accounts fees of £25 + VAT per month.

-- We will continue to take care of accounts and all compliance for the fees of £25+VAT per month until the client is back to work.
+We continue to take care of accounts and all compliance for 50% of the agreement fee, until the client is back to actively trading.

-- Once the client is back to work, we start charging normal fixed monthly fees as agreed in our Agreement with you.
+Once client is back to work we start charging normal fixed monthly fees as agreed in our Agreement with you.

-- Please note that the client should be out of work for 2 full months.
-So, by way of example, if a client finished working part way in Month 3, the client should be out of work fully for month 4 and 5 and from Month 6 Target Accounting will start charging Dormant account fees of £25+VAT per month.
+Please note that client should be out of work for 2 full months.
+So, by way of example, if a client finished working part way in Month 3 the client should be out of work fully for month 4 and 5 and from Month 6, Target Accounting will start charging the agreed dormancy Fees.

 Applicable ONLY to Contractors:

-- Target Accounting turnaround time for IR35 review is 3-5 business days after receiving all the necessary paperwork.
+Target Accounting’s turnaround time for IR35 review is 3-5 business days after receiving all the necessary paperwork.

-- For basic package clients, 1 review per year is included, premium package clients, 2 reviews per year and gold package clients, unlimited reviews.
+For basic package clients 1 review per year is included, premium 2 per year and gold package unlimited reviews.

-- Our IR35 review only includes the review of your contract; for working practices review additional charges may apply if you are not on the gold package.
+Our IR35 review only includes the review of your contract; consistency with working practices review is also available but an additional charge may apply if you are not on the gold package.

 - if delivered by hand, on signature of a delivery receipt; and